 What is the switch for?

-The switch on allows the OBD-AUS Forscan to access all protocols including MS-CAN & HS-CAN which standard OBD2 scan tools cannot access.
+The switch on allows the OBD-AUS Forscan to access most protocols including MS-CAN & HS-CAN which standard OBD2 scan tools cannot access.

 Will it clear my engine fault and tell me whats wrong?